ScPoEcon/scpo-beamer/README.md

 ---

 **scpo** is a theme for beamer.
 Feel free to use it for your seminar talks.

+Also, the theme is far from perfect, so please feel free to submit pull requests.

 ## Installation